 Of myself forever reproaching myself, (for who more foolish than I, and who more faithless?)

-In the final moments of each film, we are met with the opposite of silent privacy: confessional cacophony.
-At the end of Seeing Red, Friedrich spins on an office chair, removing the layers of clothing we have seen her wear over the course of the film.
-As she does, audio from the various diary entries are layered over one another, in a churn of ideas further whipped up by Bach’s 14th Variation.
-At the close of Sink or Swim, Friedrich’s own voice replaces that of the young narrator for the first time, and sings the alphabet (forwards), looping over itself to form a chorus, before eventually resolving back into one voice, that moves, again, into the second-person to utter the request: ‘tell me what you think of me.’
+In the final moments of each film, we are met with the cardinal opposite of silent privacy: confessional cacophony.
+Seeing Red ends with Friedrich spinning on an office chair, removing the layers of clothing we have seen her wear over the course of the film.
+As she does, audio from the various diary entries is layered over one another, in a churn of ideas further whipped up by Bach’s 14th Variation.
+At the close of Sink or Swim, Friedrich’s own voice supplants the young narrator for the first time, and she sings the alphabet (forwards).
+Her singing loops over itself to form a chorus, before eventually resolving back into one voice, that moves, again, into the confronting second-person to utter the request: ‘tell me what you think of me.’

 —